Refinitiv/websocket-api/Applications/Examples/R/README.md

 ### Windows/macOS
 1. __Install R__
     - Go to: <https://www.r-project.org/about.html>
+    - Download R version 3.6.X, 3.6.3 is our current latest supported version.
     - Follow the installation instructions for your machine
 2. __Install libraries__
     - Run "R" and in the prompt, enter: